 Burnout and stress are pretty closely linked, but they’re not the same thing.
-Find out what the signs of both ongoing stress and burnout look like, and learn how to prevent yourself reaching breaking point.
+If you’re feeling run down or stressed and are wondering what burnout is, find out what the warning signs look like and learn how to prevent yourself feeling burnt out below.

 This can help if:

 - you’re feeling stressed all the time

 - you’re worried that you’re approaching breaking point

 - you want to know the effects of chronic stress.